pharo-vcs/iceberg/README.md

 ## FAQ

-Q. Image seems freeze when doing a clone of a repository.
+Q. My Image seems freeze when doing a clone of a repository.
-A. This is because operation is taking time and Iceberg still does not shows feedback properly.
+A. This is because the operation is taking time and Iceberg still does not show feedback properly.
 You just need to be patient :)

-Q. Image freezes when cloning/commiting and there is nothing I can do to fix it.
+Q. My Image freezes when cloning/commiting and there is nothing I can do to fix it.
 I used HTTPS protocol to do the clone.
 A. There is a known bug around HTTPS and the get of credentials.
 We will fix this, but while waiting for the fix, you can workaround the problem by:
 - Adding your credentials **before** doing any operation (go to `System Settings/Tools/Software Configuration Management/Iceberg/Plain credentials`)
 - Just using SSH protocol (but that option is not so easy on Windows).

-Q. I installed iceberg and try to clone a project, but I'm getting "LGit_GIT_ERROR no ssh-agent suitable credentials found" error message.
+Q. I installed iceberg and tried to clone a project, but I'm getting "LGit_GIT_ERROR no ssh-agent suitable credentials found" error message.
 A. For the moment, iceberg SSH support for iceberg just handles SSH/ssh-agent.
 You can fix this problem two ways:
 - In command line, run this: `ssh-add ~/.ssh/id_rsa` (macOS users may prefer to execute this: `ssh-add -K ~/.ssh/id_rsa`)
 - Go to iceberg settings `System Settings/Tools/Software Configuration Management/Iceberg/Use custom SSH keys` and add there the path to your `id_rsa.pub` and `id_rsa` files.